 Development of Italy

-Since the Nationalist Movement had begun in the country, leaders had dreamed about joining the modern World Powers.
+Since the Nationalist Movement had begun in the country, leaders dreamed about joining the modern World Powers.
 In Northern Italy, industrialization and modern infrastructure facilities had begun to be built in the 1890s.
-The railway lines in the Alpine region had connected the country to the rail networks in Austria, Germany and France.
+The railway lines in the Alpine region connected the country to the rail networks in Austria, Germany, and France.
 Two other coastal lines were also developed in the southern part of the country.

-During the 19th and the early 20th century, the country made several attempts to join the super powers of the world in an effort to acquire colonies.
-However this was difficult for the country because of the large costs and the resistance going on in the country.
+During the 19th and the early 20th century, the country made several attempts to join the superpowers of the world in an effort to acquire colonies.
+However, this was difficult for the country because of the large costs and the resistance going on in the country.

 Several different colonial projects were started by the Italian government.
-These projects were undertaken to get support of the imperialists and the nationalists, who had always dreamt of building a large empire similar to the ancient Roman Empire.
+These projects were undertaken to get the support of the imperialists and the nationalists, who had always dreamt of building a large empire similar to the ancient Roman Empire.

-Italy at the time had various sizeable settlements in Tunis, Cairo and Alexandria.
+Italy at the time had various sizeable settlements in Tunis, Cairo, and Alexandria.
 The country first tried to get colonies by making negotiations with the world powers, which failed several times.
 Another approach tried by Italy was to send missionaries to investigate the areas which had been underdeveloped and uncolonized.
 The most promising ones were in the desert areas and distant parts of Africa.

-The First World War
+The First World War in Italy

-Mussolini had believed that Britain would also be easily defeated and would ask Italy for mercy, but this proved to be completely wrong.
-Britain had originally been attacked only so Italy would get a seat on the peace table later, the performance of Italian army was quite disappointing for both Hitler and Mussolini.
+Mussolini believed that Britain would also be easily defeated and would ask Italy for mercy, but this proved to be completely wrong.
+Britain had originally been attacked only so Italy would get a seat on the peace table later, the performance of the Italian army was quite disappointing for both Hitler and Mussolini.
 Italy constantly needed German help and only the Italian naval forces could be considered successful.